 Do they really maximise recycling?
 Ask them what happens if bins are contaminated with the wrong or soiled materials.
 If the answer is “that’s fine, don’t worry about it”, something isn’t right.

 Partnerships and collaboration: Who do they support, fund, work with?
 For example - do they fund sustainability challenges?
 Partner with zero waste groups?
 Support resource recovery innovation?

-8. Acceptable items: Pay close attention to the items the provider cannot accept and why:
+8. What items do you accept?
+Pay close attention to the items the provider cannot accept and why:

 Can all food waste types be accepted?
 Providers should be able to collect most types of food waste but there may be some items where they are limited (e.g. oyster or mussel shells).

 Plastic- what types of plastic can they NOT recycle?
 Remember the plastic recycling landscape is changing due to export bans and supply of recycled plastic exceeding demand.
 Many providers will therefore only accept high quality plastics and you’ll want to know if your materials are accepted before you’re locked into a contract.

 What about hazardous materials?
 If you have hazardous materials (e.g. lubricants, chemicals, oils), it’s best to let the provider know early as they may not have the ability to remove them.
 They should be able to provide advice and point you in the right direction.

 If certain items are not acceptable, don’t hesitate to ask ‘why’ and if they can provide an alternative solution.